data-provider/core/README.md

 Provides:

-* __"Origin"__ class from which your own specific origin implementation should extend.
+* __"Provider"__ class from which your own specific provider implementation should extend.
   * __CRUD__.
 Define different methods for `read`, `create`, `update`, `delete` actions.
   * __Asynchronous__.
 Three properties are available for each method: `value`, `loading`, `error`.
   * __Queryable__.
 Applies queries to your CRUD methods using the built-in `query` method.